unearth4334/eml2md/README.md

 - The tool is designed for English-language emails
 - Complex HTML formatting may be simplified in the conversion process
 - Email threads are reconstructed based on date/time, which may not always match the original thread structure
+- Thread detection through pattern matching may miss some quoted emails or incorrectly identify parts of the content as separate emails

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details